jbush001/NyuziProcessor/tests/render/README.md

 Is is generally easier to debug is only one hardware thread is running instead of the default 4.
 This can also rule out race conditions as a cause.
 To do this, make two changes to the sources:
-- In software/os/schedule.c, parallelExecuteAndSycn, comment out this line:
+- In software/os/schedule.c, parallelExecuteAndSync, comment out this line:

     __builtin_nyuzi_write_control_reg(30, 0xffffffff);	// Start all threads